 Moreover, the HydroMAG®-T range is designed in a range of sizes, for different flowrates and process requirements.
 All units are supplied with BMS compatible controllers to enable simple and effective monitoring, ensuring continuous system protection.

 Statutory and Performance Approvals

-However, WRAS approvals, whilst necessary do not give any indication of the unit’s performance, so are of little help when making a purchasing decision.
+However, regulatory compliance, whilst necessary does not give any indication of the unit’s performance, so are of little help when making a purchasing decision.
 Fortunately there is a performance standard available in Europe from the ‘Deutsche Vereinigung des Gas und Wasserfaches’, better known as the DVGW which is Germany’s Association for Gas and Water standards and whom, under their technical and scientific division, have developed the world’s most stringent performance test for physical water conditioners.
 The HydroMAG®-T has been assessed and passed the W512 test for physical water conditioner performance, so you can be assured that the HydroMAG®-T will deliver the performance you require.

 The performance of the HydroMAG®-T system has not only been proven under laboratory conditions, but is also backed by extensive field trials, conducted under arduous conditions over an extended period, often amounting to several years, where previously the water heating equipment could only be operated for a matter of months before failure.

 Use of the HydroMAG®-T should be considered where:

 - The water quality would indicate that scale formation is likely